sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Broker:

-: A standard SACM component providing and/or connecting services on the behalf of other SACM components via the control plane.
-Within the SACM Architecture, for example, a broker may provide authorization services and find, upon request, SACM components providing requested services.
+: A broker is a SACM role that is assigned to a SACM component that contains only control plane functions that provide and/or connect services on behalf of other SACM components via interfaces on the control plane.
+A broker may provide, for example, authorization services and find, upon request, SACM components providing requested services.

 Building Block:

 : For SACM, a building block is a unit of functionality that is used to compose SACM components.
-It contains functions and may apply to one or more use cases.
-A Building Block can have interfaces on the data plane, the control plane, or on the management plane.
+It contains SACM functions and may apply to one or more use cases.
+The functions of a building block can have interfaces on the data plane, the control plane, or on the management plane.

 Capability:

-: The extent of an SACM component's ability enabled by the building blocks it is composed of.
-For example, a Posture Information Provider may only provide endpoint management data, and then only a subset of that data.
+: The extent of an SACM component's ability enabled by the functions (bundled into building blocks) it is composed of.
+Capabilites are propagated by a SACM component and can be discovered by or negotiated with other SACM components.
+For example, the capability of a SACM Provider may be to only provide endpoint management data, or only a subset of that data.

 Collection Task: